 Speaker 1: Have you heard ideas or like concrete kind of programs or examples of things that some health systems or companies have done that really worked for them?

 Speaker 1: So how are you, how are you feeling looking forward?
-Do you think that kind of, this, this conversation in the wake of Juris, voids, death, you know, do you think things will change in the healthcare industry?
+Do you think that kind of, this, this conversation in the wake of George Floyd's death, you know, do you think things will change in the healthcare industry?

-Speaker 1: Well, thank you so much for sharing your expertise and your insight with us, Stephen, your reporting is so important and we're so lucky to have you on the team.
+Speaker 1: Well, thank you so much for sharing your expertise and your insight with us, Steven, your reporting is so important and we're so lucky to have you on the team.
 Thank you very much to make sure you're here.
-Every episode of beyond the byline, you can subscribe on Apple podcast, Spotify, and radio public.
-And if you value the work that we do, you can subscribe to modern healthcare at the link in the show notes.
+Every episode of Beyond the Byline, you can subscribe on Apple podcast, Spotify, and radio public.
+And if you value the work that we do, you can subscribe to Modern Healthcare at the link in the show notes.
 Thanks for listening.